SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 ORDER BY LocalTime DESC
 ```

-Show grouped stats about User names, target URL, Client Application used, HTTP status and number of hits ...
+Show grouped stats about User names, target URL, Client Application used, HTTP status and number of hits, between 2 dates - a date in the past and current time.
+Local time is used:

 ```sql
 /*